BeverleyTiare/final-project/final-project/client/README.md

 - Apollo Client: A GraphQL client used for making API requests and managing data in the frontend.
 - Heroku deployment

-## Installation (??)
+## Installation

-1. Clone the repository: `git clone https://github.com/your-username/epigenetics-sleep-project.git`
+1. Clone the repository: `git clone https://github.com/your-username/final-project.git`
-2. Navigate to the project directory: `cd epigenetics-sleep-project`
+2. Navigate to the project directory: `cd final-project`
 3. Install the server dependencies: `npm install`
 4. Install the client dependencies: `cd client && npm install`
 5. Return to the project root: `cd ..`
-6. Start the development server: `npm run dev`
+6. Start the development server: `npm run develop`

 Make sure you have MongoDB installed and running on your local machine or provide the appropriate MongoDB connection URL.